LiLin-biosoft/epiConv/README.md

 + `tfidf.norm`: perform the TF-IDF transformation.<br>
   - `mat`: the sparse matrix in MatrixMarket format.
   - `lib_size`: library size used in normalization.
 In the scripts above, we used the total number of accessible regions in each cell as library size.<br>
-Function `inf.estimate`: learn a small value to replace infinite value in the analysis below.<br>
++ `inf.estimate`: learn a small value to replace infinite value in the analysis below.<br>
-+ `mat`: the matrix after TF-IDF transformation.
+  - `mat`: the matrix after TF-IDF transformation.
 We randomly sample a small fraction of cells from the full matrix to save the running time.
-+ `sample_size`: the fraction of peaks used in each bootstrap.<br>
+  - `sample_size`: the fraction of peaks used in each bootstrap.<br>
-+ `nsim`: the number of bootstraps.<br>
+  - `nsim`: the number of bootstraps.<br>
 Generally the settings above is suitable for most data.

 The similarities between single cells is based on a bootstrap approach.
 In each bootstrap we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps: